Anomalous Hall effect and quantum criticality in geometrically frustrated heavy fermion metals

-{\it Chiral interaction from perturbative expansion.} To obtain Eq.
-(5) of the main text, we integrate out the $f$-spinons from Eq.
-(1) of the main text in the Kondo destroyed phase using the standard Feynman diagram procedure.
-Guided by the symmetry analysis, we only need to consider the third-order term $1/3! (\s_i\cdot \S_i) (\s_j\cdot \S_j) (\s_k\cdot \S_k) $.
-The effective chiral electronic interaction $H_{cc}$ is obtained by contracting the spinons in triangle-loop diagrams as shown Fig. (\ref{fig:chiral-int}).
+{\it $H_{\text{chiral}}$ of the Kondo destroyed $P_S$ Phase}.
+To obtain Eq.
+(5) of the main text, we integrate out the $f$-spinons from Eqs.
+(1,2) of the main text in the Kondo destroyed phase using the standard Feynman diagram procedure.
+Guided by symmetry analysis, we only need to consider the third-order term $1/3! (\s_i\cdot \S_i) (\s_j\cdot \S_j) (\s_k\cdot \S_k) $.
+The effective chiral electronic interaction $H_{cc}$ is obtained by contracting the spinons in triangle-loop diagrams as shown Fig.~(\ref{fig:chiral-int}).

-Since the CSL is gapped, it is sufficient to restrict to the most local three-site loops, i.e. the triangle within a unit cell, at equal time only.
+Since the CSL is gapped, it is sufficient to restrict to the most local three-site loops, i.e., the triangle within a unit cell, at equal time only.
 Then we can obtain $H_{\text{chiral}}$ as follows: